joergboe/testframework/doc/manpage.md

                          If the property is true no Test Suite finalization is called
 - TTPRN_noFinsCase     - This property is not provided.
                          If the property is true no Test Case finalization is called

+- TTTT_categoryArray   - The indexed array with the categories of the current Case/Suite
+- TTTT_runCategoryPatternArray - The indexed array with the run-category patterns of the current test run
+- TTTT_skipthis        - Signal to skip this artifact
+- TTTT_failureOccurred - The failure condition in test case execution
+- TTTT_result          - Used in some functions to return a result code

 ## Special Script Execution options